flint-lang/flint-lang.github.io/wiki/src/intermediates_guide/2_variants/5_comparison.md

 ## Comparing Tags

 Just like we can compare a variant to it's type, we can compare a variant to it's tag to see if it holds a value of that type.
-As described in the chapter abour tagged variants, a variation with a tag **must** be accessed and checked through this tag.
+As described in the chapter about tagged variants, a variation with a tag **must** be accessed and checked through the very same tag.

 ```ft
 use Core.print